MillHaus33/deepscribe-assessment/README.md

 # DeepScribe Clinical Trials Matcher

-A Next.js backend service that analyzes patient-doctor conversation transcripts using AI to extract structured medical data and match patients with relevant clinical trials from ClinicalTrials.gov.
+A full-stack Next.js application that analyzes patient-doctor conversation transcripts using AI to extract structured medical data and match patients with relevant clinical trials from ClinicalTrials.gov.
+Features an intuitive web interface with drag-and-drop file upload and comprehensive trial results display.

 ---